FORGOT YOUR DETAILS?

 Article 6 of the Paris Agreement includes two market-based mechanisms for the international trade of carbon credits to support countries in achieving their Nationally Determined Contributions (NDCs):

 Article 6 creates a framework that allows countries to deploy capital or to require companies to deploy capital into carbon credit purchases, which can increase the amount of capital available to carbon projects in addition to compliance and voluntary markets.
 Approximately 69 bilateral agreements have been signed under Article 6, according to data compiled by S&P Global Commodity Insights and the UN Environment Programme.
-However, the framework remains in in its early stages of development and the first deal to successfully close only concluded in January 2024 between Switzerland and Thai company Energy Absolute Public Co.
+However, the framework remains in its early stage of development and the first deal to successfully close only concluded in January 2024 between Switzerland and Thai company Energy Absolute Public Co.
 Ltd. for the Bangkok E-Bus Program.
 Article 6 is also significant as it interacts with both compliance and voluntary markets and could affect the current regulations around carbon markets.

 While Article 6 provides a promising source of funding, its frameworks of applications remain relatively nascent.
 Developers should follow the development of Article 6 globally and the issuance of new ITMOs under this mechanism, as well as the development of application framework by the country where they are developing their carbon projects.